Madjarx/node-red-contrib-web-content-analyzer/README.md

 - [ ] Improve dir structure and automate chores etc.
 - [ ] Improve docs & provide examples
 - [ ] Add better icons to the nodes, current ones are confusing
+- [ ] Decouple the logic from nodes itself, contain the logic in ts/js modules and use them within the nodes.
+This would allow the better containment & scalability of the project.
+- [ ] CI/CD & tests, tests, tests... - luka gotta devops!

 # Usecase & Closing words